natalie8210/NitratePrediction/EDA/README.md

 - Precipitation was square-root transformed (`PRCP_sqrt`) to reduce extreme skewness prior to correlation analysis
 - All column name whitespace was stripped before analysis
 - `WC_WP_Nitrate_River` was missing 7 observations and they were forward filled.
+- `PRCP` was forward-filled with the same value per hour (one daily measurement) to convert it into hourly from daily.
+This doesn't change the structure of the data itself.

 ---